CDC loosens indoor mask guidance as Fauci urges Americans to start shedding masks outdoors

-As Americans continue to get vaccinated, and coronavirus cases continue to drop across the country, big changes are in the air.
-Literally, because there are fewer infected droplets floating around, but also figuratively: The Centers for Disease Control and Prevention will today be loosening guidance on wearing face masks indoors for fully vaccinated people.
+As Americans continue to get vaccinated and coronavirus cases continue to drop across the country, big changes are in the air.
+Literally, because there are fewer infected droplets floating around.
+But also figuratively: The Centers for Disease Control and Prevention will today be loosening guidance on wearing face masks indoors for fully vaccinated people.

 To qualify as fully vaccinated, you must be two weeks past your last required COVID-19 vaccine dose.
 The extra time allows for disease immunity to build up within your body.